How to Use French Possessive Adjectives: Guide on Mon, Ma, Mes, Ton, Ta, Tes and More

 The possessive adjective replaces the definite article (le, la, les) that would normally go before the noun.
 You never use both together.

-How gender and number agreement works
+How gender and number agreement work

 This is where French gets specific.
 The possessive adjective has to agree with the noun it modifies, not with the person who owns the thing.